Health protection in schools, school vaccination programmes, information and resources.

 Immunisation

-Immunising children is a safe and important way to protect them from diseases.
+Immunisation is a safe and effective way to protect children and adults from infections.

 The NHS routinely offer a schedule of immunisations free of charge.
 You can find up-to-date immunisation advice on the NHS Choices website Go to https://www.nhs.uk/conditions/vaccinations/ (opens new window).